-There are 3 types of search available and fees depend on the type of search required:
+There are 3 types of search available and fees depend on the type of search you require:

-- HER Commercial Basic Search (without designation data) = £105 per hour
+- HER Commercial Basic Search (without designation data) - £105 per hour

-- HER Commercial Enhanced Search = £210 per hour
+- HER Commercial Enhanced Search - £210 per hour

-- HER Commercial Rapid Response = additional £40 per hour to above prices (availability dependent on staff resources)
+- HER Commercial Rapid Response - additional £40 per hour to above prices (availability dependent on staff resources)

 Map of HER archaeological events

 Map of HER archaeological monuments

 Use this map to locate and find information about archaeological monuments around the city.

-Other sources of information
+Other sources of historical information